 Research in Europe, especially in Germany has shown that taking at least 1 glass of raw beetroot juice each day can be helpful for cancer.
 Internally used for anaemia, chronic liver and kidney ailments and to enhance the effects of a tumour therapy.
 Red beet is claimed to be valuable for any condition that we need to cleanse our body from toxins.

 Actions: anti-anemic, tonic, Antitumor; Carminative; Emmenagogue; Hemostatic; Stomachic

 Dosages: 5,000 – 10,000mg daily after meals

 Side effects: None known

-The dried inner bark of the slippery elm, is a calcium-rich, nutritive substance containing bioflavonoids, a high amount of mucilage, starch, a small quantity of tannins, and vitamin E. Slippery Elm moistens, clears heat, neutralizes overly acidic conditions, and provides nourishment.
+The dried inner bark of the slippery elm is a calcium-rich, nutritive substance containing bioflavonoids, a high amount of mucilage, starch, a few tannins, and vitamin E. Slippery Elm moistens, clears heat, neutralizes overly acidic conditions, and provides nourishment.
 It soothes and heals any inflamed part of the body it comes in contact with.

-Slippery elm is very easy to digest, and is beneficial for people who are recovering from illness, have digestive issues such as diarrhea or undergoing chemotherapy.
-It can help nourish those who are wasting away, failing to thrive, and losing weight.
+Slippery elm is very easy to digest, and is beneficial for people who are recovering from illness, have digestive issues such as diarrhoea or undergoing chemotherapy.
+It can help nourish those who are wasting away, failing to thrive and losing weight.
 It can be added to baby food as a nutritive and to nourish recently weaned infants.